nikiromain/selection-construct-js./readme.md

 Mr Smith, what is the brand and model of your car?
 Input: Nissan B14 The Nissan B14 is a great choice for a car.
 Mr Smith, have a great day.
 Good Bye!!

+14. Develop a program which requests two weights in kilograms and grams and prints the sum of the weights.

+For example, if the weights are 3kg 500g and 4kg 700g , your program should print 8kg 200g. - weights.js